Fox's Book of Martyrs

 The

-sun, were greatly alarmed, and dreaded the loss of that influence they had
+were greatly alarmed, and dreaded the loss of that

 The

-orders to persecute them in all parts of his empire.
-On
+persecute them in all parts of his empire.
+On account of

-account of this mandate, many eminent persons in the church and state
+this mandate, many eminent persons in the church and

 Constantine